enonic/old-xp-doc/doc/reference/libraries/content/api/create.rst

   Set by portal, depending on context, to either "draft" or "master".
 May be overridden, but this is not recommended.
   Default is the current branch set in portal.

+language *(string)*
+  The language tag representing the content's locale.
+This parameter is optional.

 **Example:**

 .. literalinclude:: code/create.js